CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

  - **Recovery targets** identify how long the workload can be unavailable and how much data is acceptable to lose during a disaster.

- - Recovery targets are nonfunctional requirements of a system and should be dictated by business requirements.
+ - Recovery targets are non-functional requirements of a system and should be dictated by business requirements.
 They should be defined in accordance to the required Recovery Time Objective (RTO) and Recovery Point Objective (RPO) targets for the workloads.

  - **Recovery Time Objective (RTO)** is the maximum acceptable time an application is unavailable after a disaster, and **Recovery Point Objective (RPO)** is the maximum duration of data loss that is acceptable during a disaster.